-I am currently a post doctoral research associate in psychology at the Open University, where I work closely with Graham Pike, Catriona Havard, Ailsa Strathie, Zoe Walkington and Lara Frumkin for a citizen forensics project.
+I am currently a post doctoral research associate in psychology at the Open University, where I work closely with Graham Pike, Zoe Walkington and Lara Frumkin for a citizen forensics project.
 This aims to improve communications between citizens and institutions (e.g. police).
+I am also an Associate Lecturer at the Open University, teaching DE100: Investigating Psychology, and I am writing materials for DD210: Living psychology: from the everyday to the extraordinary.

-I was also employed until recently as a researcher for an AI reporting tool called Spot, which is freely available for people to report workplace harassment and discrimination they have experienced or seen.
+I was employed until 2019 as a researcher for an AI reporting tool called Spot, which is freely available for people to report workplace harassment and discrimination they have experienced or seen.
 I worked with Julia Shaw and Rashid Minhas.

 I have also launched the first psychological research into Wiedermann-Steiner Syndrome, which has only recently been genetically identified.
 In this capacity, I have initated a WSS Psychology Lab with Nicola Yuill and Jessica Marshall at The University of Sussex.